DecisiveAI/mdai-docs/src/install/aws/configure.md

 <!-- toc -->

-## Installing the MDAI Engine in AWS
+## Configuring Your MDAI Engine in AWS

-The MDAI InkOps Toolkit will enable you to configure and deploy the MDAI Engine infrastructure in AWS.
+The MDAI InkOps Toolkit will enable you to configure and deploy your MDAI Engine infrastructure in AWS.

 🏁 Let's begin! 🏁